 A. No. The drop-down oxygen masks are only for cabin decompression, so pilots are not allowed to drop the oxygen masks for smoke / fumes in the cabin.

 Q. How can I protect myself on a flight from fumes?

 A. Many people have used simple cheap ‘activated carbon’ face masks successfully to avoid the worst of the fumes.
 We sell the Flyer’s Friend face mask in our Shop.

 Q. I have heard that only a few jet aircraft are susceptible to fume events – is this true?

-A. No. All jet aircraft use bleed air – including turbo propellers – so all jet aircraft are affected but some appear to be worse than others.
+A. No. All jet aircraft which use bleed air are affected – including turbo propellers – however some aircraft models appear to be worse than others.

 Q. Are there solutions to stop fume events?